tdunham19/OrbiSeq/README.md

 		- Paired-end (R1 and R2) or single-end reads
 	- Nanopore:
 		- Users must concatenate raw read files into a single fastq.gz file.
-		- The sequence summary file should be placed in the summary directory.
+		- The sequence summary file should be placed in the ./summary directory.

 ### Reference: